 Many people, when you mention the word rat, automatically think of dirty and dangerous sewer dwellers, but the reality is quite different.
 A rat as a pet is becoming more and more popular.

-If you have a rat as a pet you will discover how tremendously intelligent, clean, sociable, cheerful and funny they are.
-When you talk to them they look you in the eye, they are really worth it, they are very grateful beings.
+If you have a rat as a pet you will discover how tremendously intelligent, clean, sociable, cheerful, and funny they are.
+When you talk to them they look you in the eye, they are really worth it, and they are very grateful beings.

 Their place of residence should be a large cage for dwarf rabbit surrounded by a metal mesh well fastened with wire as a more economical option.
 There are also rat-specific ones.
 Watch out for ferret cages, because if your rat is small, it will escape between bars.